Puffin Prize for Creative Citizenship

 The Puffin Foundation supports investigative journalism in the independent media seeking to highlight voices and stories often excluded or marginalized by mainstream outlets.
 The foundation’s commitment to journalism in the public interest allows Type Investigations to produce and place in-depth investigative stories in a variety of publications and to support independent reporters.

-The Puffin Foundation, Ltd. and Type Media Center are now accepting nominations for the 2023 Puffin Prize for Creative Citizenship, a $100,000 award given to an individual or organization that challenges the status quo through courageous, distinctive, and socially responsible work.
-Nominations are due by December 31, 2023.
+The Puffin Foundation and Type Media Center are the mutual sponsors of the Puffin Prize for Creative Citizenship, which is given annually to an individual or organization who has challenged the status quo through distinctive, courageous, imaginative, and socially responsible work of significance.

 A Joint Project Between